Andrey-Volkovitskiy/Andrey-Volkovitskiy/README.md

 I'm a telecom engineer and avalanche educator who shifted career to Software Development.

 ***My education***: Master's degree in Computer Science (Cybernetics and Computer Networks) 2004.
-The last year (22/23) was devoted to full-time mastering a new programming stack and improving in Backend Development.
+Last year (22/23) was devoted to full-time mastering a new programming stack and improving in Backend Development.

 **= Open to work =**